-Simultaneously, expansion of the land base also creates an opportunity to:
+Simultaneously, expansion of the land base will also:

 - Create an opportunity for the provision of new waterfront parkland with safe public access - There is no public access associated with the existing privately-owned marina.
 The public increasingly seeks access to the water's edge through public parkland and along continuous trails and this project provides an opportunity to create access where none currently exists. - Allow for improved aquatic and terrestrial habitat - The existing breakwater was constructed in the late 1950's when the provision of quality aquatic habitat was not part of project planning.
-The 1PSEPM Project provides an opportunity to further enhance aquatic habitat in the vicinity of the breakwater in a manner that is consistent with the stated objectives of CVC's LOISS.
+The 1PSEPM Project provides an opportunity for the enhancement of aquatic and terrestrial habitats in the vicinity of the breakwater in a manner that achieves an overall ecological gain that is consistent with the stated objectives of CVC's LOISS.